“As migrants we leave home in search of a future, but we lose the past” Kiribu from SPIRASI dance workshops

 Irish Modern Dance Theatre presents

-The cast of Bloodlines on Rohingya Rememberance Day on Sunday 25 August at VISUAL Arts Centre, Carlow.
+The cast of Bloodlines on Rohingya Rememberance Day last August at VISUAL Arts Centre, Carlow.
 Photo: Nick Bradshaw, The Irish Times

 Irish Modern Dance Theatre created Bloodlines as a performative installation, as a purifying dance work using memory and personal history, to give dignity and agency to the displaced people now living in Ireland.
 To inspire and educate the public, to celebrate diversity and inclusivity.
 To facilitate a meeting of cultures, to reflect all people living in Irish society, to support the evolution of a future Irish identity beyond the existing, received notion of Irishness.